Caterpillars are butterfly larvae that come in many different shapes, colors and sizes, but the damage they do is always the same.

 Decoy crops (also called trap crops)

 Some crops can be protected if sacrificial crops are nearby.
 Typically, nasturtium is a favorite of many moths and butterflies.
 Having this climbing plant growing from an barrel nearby will attract egg-laying moths to it.
-Your own crops will be protected!
+Your own crops will remain unscathed!

 Some great decoy crops that lure caterpillars away: